tuarua/Google-Maps-ANE/README.md

 # Google-Maps-ANE

 Google Maps Adobe Air Native Extension for iOS9.0+, Android 19+.
 Embed Google Maps in your AIR mobile apps with an identical API.
-Complete example included.
+Complete examples included.
 Written in Swift 3.1 and Kotlin 1.1.
 -------------